-- Close contact: any individual who was within six (6) feet of an infected person for at least 15 minutes starting from two (2) days before illness onset (or, for asymptomatic patients, two (2) days prior to positive specimen collection) until the time the patient is isolated. - Participants: all competitors, coaches, support staff, judges, officials, volunteers, competition organizers and venue staff.
+- Close contact: any individual who was within six (6) feet of an infected person for at least 15 minutes (accumulated over any 24 hour period) starting from two (2) days before illness onset (or, for asymptomatic patients, two (2) days prior to positive specimen collection) until the time the patient is isolated. - Participants: all competitors, coaches, support staff, judges, officials, volunteers, competition organizers and venue staff.